 511 Questions and Answers

-Québec 511 is part of a North American approach to providing weather and traveller information services through an abbreviated 511 telephone number already available in several American administrations or States, as well as in four Canadian provinces and in one Canadian territory.
+Québec 511 is part of a North American approach to providing weather and traveller information services through an abbreviated 511 telephone number already available in several U.S. administrations or States, as well as in most Canadian provinces.
 The purpose of this integrated multimodal portal is to facilitate access to information on transportation, by telephone, smart phone and on the Web, to help road users plan their trips better throughout Québec.

-The information, which is obtained, in part, as a result of partnerships between the Ministère and municipalities or public bodies, such as Ville de Montréal, the Société des traversiers du Québec (STQ) and the Canada Border Services Agency, covers, for example, winter road conditions, roadwork, major incidents, weather alerts, availability of ferry services (open or closed) and waiting times at border crossings.
+The information, which is obtained, in part, as a result of partnerships between the Ministère and municipalities or public bodies, such as Ville de Montréal, the Société des traversiers du Québec (STQ) and the Canada Border Services Agency, covers, for example, winter road conditions, roadwork, major incidents, availability of ferry services (open or closed) and waiting times at Canadian border crossings.
 Information on the website also includes traffic camera images, services offered at rest areas, etc.

-The deployment of Québec 511 was made possible by the participation of the ministère des Transports du Québec (MTQ) in the 511 Consortium directed by the Intelligent Transportation Systems Society of Canada (ITS Canada), for reservation of the 511 number, and by the MTQ’s leading role in the development of applications related to intelligent transportation systems in Québec.
+The deployment of Québec 511 was made possible by the participation of the Ministère in the 511 Consortium directed by the Intelligent Transportation Systems Society of Canada (ITS Canada), for reservation of the 511 number, and by the Ministère’s leading role in the development of applications related to intelligent transportation systems in Québec.

 The Québec 511 telephone service is accessible everywhere in Québec and works on all telephony systems.
 All you have to do is call 511 for instant access, free of charge.

 You can call Québec 511 toll-free from anywhere in North America at 1 888 355-0511.